Updated April 2026

 Vehicle Value

-The total value including the base vehicle and all fit-out, appliances, and accessories.
-Custom builds and high-spec fit-outs increase the insured value.
+The total insured value includes the base vehicle plus all fit-out, appliances, and accessories.
+Custom builds, solar systems, and high-spec interiors increase the sum insured.

 📍